Ohio Chicken Sandwiches

 Sarah’s Notes

-Absolutely!
-Simply add everything except the stuffing into a Ziploc bag and store it in the freezer until you’re ready to cook it.
+To make into a freezer meal, simply add everything except the stuffing into a Ziploc bag and store it in the freezer until you’re ready to cook it.
 Thaw, then proceed with the directions.

 Add a splash of chicken broth if your shredded chicken has dried out.
 This may happen if you leave the lid on for a length of time.